vlad/sliding-puzzle-game/README.md

 User interface features
 -----------------------

-- The game board and the three start buttons fit perfectly on my smartphone in portrait mode
+- The game board and the three start buttons are designed to fit on a smartphone in portrait mode
-- The game board and the entire settings panel show side-by-side on larger screens like on my laptop
+- The game board and the entire settings panel show side-by-side on devices with larger screens
 - The size of the squares and the font for numbering them change in size as as the board size changes

 Annotated Source Code